Tonight (Westlife song)

 "Tonight" is a song by Irish boy band Westlife.
-It was released together with "Miss You Nights" as a double A-side single on 24 March 2003 in the UK.
-It was the second and final single from their first compilation album, Unbreakable – The Greatest Hits Volume 1 (2002).
-In other countries, "Tonight" was released without "Miss You Nights" as separately with an emphasis more on the "Tonight" release.
+It was first released as a single in Sweden on 21 March 2003.
+In the United Kingdom, "Tonight" was issued as a double A-side single with "Miss You Nights" three days later.
+It served the second and final single from their first compilation album, Unbreakable – The Greatest Hits Volume 1 (2002).
 The double A-side peaked at No. 1 in Ireland, becoming Westlife's 10th number-one single in their home country.
-In the United Kingdom, the single reached No. 3 on the UK Singles Chart.
+In the UK, the single reached No. 3 on the UK Singles Chart.

 Background and content

 "Tonight" was written by Steve Mac, Wayne Hector and Jorgen Elofsson.
 It was composed in the traditional verse–chorus form in B♭ major, with McFadden and Filan vocal ranging from the chords of F4 to B5.